Consulta OnLine (periodico online) ISSN 1971-9892

 (19.09.2022)

-in the contemporary constitutional system.
-Starting from the doctrine's
+constitutional system.
+Starting from the doctrine's considerations on the

-to rationalize the dynamics proper to the judicial function in relation
+dynamics proper to the judicial function in relation to the legislative

 Abstract